Towards Continual Reinforcement Learning: A Review and Perspectives: A Taxonomy of Continual RL Approaches

 \subsubsection{Distillation Based}

-Another common way to encourage retention of knowledge from past tasks is by leveraging knowledge distillation~\citep{Caruana06,hinton2015distilling} from past tasks when learning a new task to prevent catastrophic forgetting as in~\citep{rusu2015policy,LwF,riemer16,impala,schwarz2018progress,berseth2018progressive,kaplanis2019policy,traore2019discorl,tirumala2019exploiting}.
+Another common way to encourage retention of knowledge from past tasks is by leveraging knowledge distillation~\citep{Caruana06,hinton2015distilling} from past tasks when learning a new task to prevent catastrophic forgetting as in~\citep{rusu2015policy,LwF,riemer16,impala,schwarz2018progress,berseth2018progressive,kaplanis2019policy,traore2019discorl,tirumala2019exploiting,igl2021transient,lan2022memory,zhang2022catastrophic}.
 Knowledge distillation refers to the process of using one neural network as a target or soft target for another.
-Distillation can be used to augment experiences for training a network by providing a new auxiliary target for our current network being trained to match.
+Distillation can be used to augment experiences for training a network by providing a new auxiliary target for the network being trained to match.

 In the context of RL, this target could refer to either a policy or value function.
-In a continual learning context, distillation is a popular strategy for implementing conservative updates so that the agent is learning to ensure that its learning has \textit{stability} in preserving important knowledge of past tasks whenever possible.
+In a continual learning context, distillation is a popular strategy for implementing conservative updates so that the agent's learning has \textit{stability} in preserving important knowledge of past tasks whenever possible.
 An additional benefit of this distillation approach is that it ultimately learns a separate model for each task, which could help address issues of Pareto optimality when an agent must learn conflicting tasks.
-On the other hand, this in turn results in the need for a knowledge compression strategy for distillation approaches to scale to true many task learning settings.
+On the other hand, this results in the need for a knowledge compression strategy for distillation approaches to scale to true many task learning settings.